 We offer employees opportunities for self-realization by encouraging them to express their creativity, boldness and passion.
-The Company is dedicated to providing a healthy work environment based on mutual respect, trust, civility and courtesy.
-Each employee contributes to this environment through their actions, relationships and attitude, and is responsible for positively contributing and to protecting the dignity of everyone involved.

-We don't allow any form of violence at work, whether physical or psychological in nature, harassment or discrimination on the basis of race, religion, color, sex, sexual orientation, gender identification, national origin, age, marital status, disability, pregnancy or any other basis in accordance with applicable law.
-We welcome diversity, actively encourage inclusion and believe in creating an environment where individuality can thrive for each and every person.
+We are committed to a work environment where everyone is afforded the dignity and respect that they deserve.
+We don't allow any form of harassment or discrimination on the basis of race, religion, color, sex, sexual orientation, gender identification, national origin, age, marital status, disability, pregnancy or any other basis in accordance with applicable law.

-Anyone witnessing racism, discrimination or harassment has an affirmative obligation to report such conduct to their manager, someone from the Talent team, the Reporting Line or the Legal Affairs department.
-If you see or suspect any violation, or feel you are a victim of harassment, racism or discrimination, promptly report it.
-Specific guidance on this topic is provided in the Company's Workplace Harassment Policy.
-It is our policy to investigate promptly and thoroughly every report and to take remedial measures if the Company determines that there has been such conduct.
+An employee witnessing discrimination or harassment has an affirmative obligation to report such conduct to a Talent representative or the Legal Affairs department.
+If you see or suspect any violation, or feel you are a victim of harassment or discrimination, promptly report it.
+Specific guidance on this topic is provided in the Company's Equality and Respect in the Workplace Policy and the Workplace Harassment Policy.
+It is our policy to investigate promptly and thoroughly any complaint of discrimination or harassment and to take remedial measures if the Company determines that there has been a violation of the Company's policy against such conduct.